thevinter/thevinter.github.io/_posts/2019-01-04-the-town-of-vallaki.md

 Izek is the baron's henchman.
 He is the brother of Ireena Kolyana and they've been separated when they were young so no one of them knows that.
 He is a sociopath and a killer and he also had grown a fiendish hand thanks to the Dark Powers.
 He collects dolls made by Blinksy in the shape of Ireena because he keeps dreaming about her.

-If Izek sees Ireena he will do everything he can to reunite with her.
+If Izek sees Ireena *he will do everything he can to reunite with her*.
 Here you basically have two options, the first one is to play an evil Izek: he will try to capture Ireena and lock her up, while killing everyone that opposes him.
 The second one is the good Izek: once he learns that Ireena is hunted by Strahd he will do his best to protect her, joining the party and sacrificing his life for her if needed.

 One cool idea is to make Izek the brother of someone's character, basically replacing him with Ireena.